fajrulaulia/complex-go/Readme.md

-# ModulorGO
+# ModulorGo

 ## Overview
- ModulorGO is a Backend module written by golang, easy to Write Code, Testing and Build.
+ ModulorGo is a Backend module written by golang, easy to Write Code, Testing and Build.

 ## Requirement
 - OS Linux or Mac.